Alluxio/alluxio/perf/README.md

 6. In addition, command `./bin/tachyon-perf-clean` is used to clean the workspace directory on Tachyon.

 ##Acknowledgement
 Tachyon-Perf is a project started in the Nanjing University [PASA Lab](http://pasa-bigdata.nju.edu.cn/English/index.html) and contributed to Tachyon.
-Any suggestions and furthure contributions from others are appreciated.
+Any suggestions and furthure contributions are appreciated.